ceidas/ceidas/README.md

 ### Hi there 👋

+You have reached this profile through my CV.

+😄 So a fun fact: my name is pronounced Eliseos.
 <!--
 **ceidas/ceidas** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.